Days of Wine and Roses (song): Recordings

-The best-known recordings of the song were by Billy Eckstine in 1961 and Andy Williams in 1963, but several other recording artists have also recorded the song, including Bill Evans, Dick and Dee Dee, Shirley Bassey, Frank Sinatra, Julie London, Perry Como, Wes Montgomery (1963: Boss Guitar), McCoy Tyner, Jaco Pastorius and Lenny Breau.
+The best-known recordings of the song were by Billy Eckstine in 1961 and Andy Williams in 1963, but several other recording artists have also recorded the song, including Bill Evans, Dick and Dee Dee, Shirley Bassey, Frank Sinatra, Julie London, Perry Como, Blossom Dearie, Wes Montgomery (1963: Boss Guitar), McCoy Tyner, Jaco Pastorius and Lenny Breau.
 Tony Bennett sang his interpretation on his prestigious The Movie Song Album (1966).
 Pat Boone.

 Ella Fitzgerald and Joe Pass recorded their version of this song on their Pablo Records album Easy Living.
 The song has become a jazz standard.

 Williams' version was recorded for Columbia Records.
 It was released as catalog number 42674.
 The song reached #9 on the adult contemporary chart and #26 on the Billboard Hot 100 chart, and was the featured track on the album, Days of Wine and Roses and Other TV Requests, which peaked at No. 1 on the Billboard 200 album chart.

 Perry Como's version was recorded for RCA Victor Records.
 The recording was made on March 19, 1963.
 The record was issued by RCA Victor as a track on the album, The Songs I Love.
 On the Cash Box chart, where all singles were combined, the song reached a peak position of No. 30 in May 1963.

 Vince Guaraldi and Bola Sete recorded an instrumental version for Fantasy Records in 1963.
 It was released on the album Vince Guaraldi, Bola Sete and Friends, and was a featured single (it did not chart).

 In 2000, The Lettermen included the song on their Greatest Movie Hits album.
 R&B/soul singer Miki Howard recorded it for her 2008 album, Private Collection.
+In 2024, Christian McBride and Edgar Meyer included the song in their album But Who's Gonna Play the Melody?

 The phrase "days of wine and roses" is originally from the poem "Vitae Summa Brevis" by the English writer Ernest Dowson (1867–1900):

 They are not long, the days of wine and roses: